RiccardoKyriacou/GRC_transcription/README.md

 ### Overview

-This directory contains all code for the paper "Evidence for Transcription and Horizontal Gene Transfer in Dipteran Germline-Restricted Chromosomes" (in press).
+This directory contains all code for the paper "Evidence for Transcription and Horizontal Gene Transfer in Dipteran Germline-Restricted Chromosomes".

 It provides scripts, analyses, and outputs for RNA-seq mapping, intergenic mapping, GRC gene expression, and horizontal gene transfer analysis, ordered accordingly to the manuscript.
 README files provided for each subdirectory providing usage information for scripts.